magnars/optimus/README.md

 1. Assets are scripts, stylesheets, images, fonts and other static resources your webapp uses.

-2. You can mix and match optimizations, or go with a sane default.
+2. You can mix and match optimizations.

 3. You can choose different strategies for how you want to serve your assets.